131/clap-trigger/README.md

 ===

 # Motivation
 I just bought a Phillips Hue lamp.
-My son and i want to switch on / off by clapping hands.
+My son and i want to switch on / off by clapping hands (see working code here http://pastie.org/10692960)

 This module conforms to "strict minimal composition" (use browserify and you'll get the tiniest possible code, with all underlying componants fully tested)